How does Learning Ladders Measure Attainment and Progress

 If you select only one half term, e.g. Summer 1, you will only see Attainment as a cumulative result to that term.

 Learning Ladders offers different options to generate and report Attainment and Progress judgements.
 One of these options is Defined Progress Over Time Judgements.
-Learn more in our Defined Progress Over Time Guide.
-Before viewing defined progress ...
+Learn more in our Defined Progress Over Time Guide (coming soon).
+Before viewing ...

 Back in the days when schools used a ‘Levels’ based assessment policy it was not uncommon to see approaches with 6,7 or even 9 bands for the overall Assessment Summary.
 A number of legacy tracking systems perpetuated this issue with default bandings ...